AllysonRosenthal/tech-learning-studio/README.md

 D3, or data-driven documents, is a JavaScript library for creating highly customizable visualizations.

 ### Goals
-**Simple** - Complete the second [D3 Makeover](http://tinyletter.com/curran/letters/introducing-d3-makeover) challenge by remaking [this visualization](http://tinyletter.com/curran/letters/d3-makeover-ii) using D3.
+**Simple** - Complete the second [D3 Makeover](http://tinyletter.com/curran/letters/introducing-d3-makeover) challenge by remaking [this visualization](http://tinyletter.com/curran/letters/d3-makeover-ii) using D3 and submit it with the #d3Makeover hastag on Twitter.

 **Stretch** - Apply my new D3 knowledge to a problem out in the wild.
 The Data for Democracy [hackathon](https://www.meetup.com/Data-for-Democracy-Austin/events/243063332/) is right at the end of the first unit, so I'll attend and see where I can jump in.